brodieaustin/building-300/index.markdown

 The old man looked at her tentatively.
 She gave a half-nod and he followed the path being pointed out to her.
 "And you are...Sharon, it says here.
 Let's see.
 Now that's odd.
 Your assignment has been crossed out and written over."
 She didn't know what that meant; she also wasn't sure why she was being called Sharon.
 In any case, Xavier stood there flipping through his clipboard.
 He seemed uncharacteristically flustered by whatever change had been made.
 He muttered under his breadth, "So much for orderly ways of doing things."
 He took a breathe and looked at her head on and said, "You have been assigned to the Sandpiper.
 So, right this way."

 She followed him down the lobby near the hotel entrance.
 Across from the entrance, there seemed to be a dining room, the space defined by a series of carved screens.
-Much like everythign else, the dining room was in perfect order.
+Much like everything else, the dining room was in perfect order.
 Chairs and tables all lined up and pushed in.
 Clean plates, crips napkins, and orderly silverware had been placed on each table.

 In the far corner, near the windows that looked out over the water, a couple was eating breakfast and drinking coffee.
 They nodded in recognition at Xavier and went back to their meal.
 Xavier led her past these people and the dining room to another section that was secluded and out of way, proper walls here instead of carved screens and a door as well.
 To the right of the door was a sign that read "The Sandpiper Lounge" with a few small round brown birds resting at the margins around the words.